Chirinos' two-run single completes Rangers' rally in 7-6 win | WHIZ News

 ROSTER RESHUFFLE

-Rangers: To clear room for Moore on Wednesday, the team optioned Austin Bibens-Dirkx to Triple-A Round Rock. .
-Despite being 8 for 22 (.364) in his past five games and hitting a bases-clearing double in the ninth inning Tuesday, second baseman Rougned Odor was out of the starting lineup Wednesday.
-Manager Kevin Banister said it was just a planned rest day.
+Rangers: To clear room for Moore on Wednesday, the team optioned Austin Bibens-Dirkx to Triple-A Round Rock. … Despite being 8 for 22 (.364) in his past five games and hitting a bases-clearing double in the ninth inning Tuesday, second baseman Rougned Odor was out of the starting lineup Wednesday.
+Banister said it was just a planned rest day.

 Mariners: After taking his second loss Tuesday, closer Edwin Diaz was unavailable to pitch Wednesday.
 He has pitched in six of the team’s past eight games.
 Recently acquired Alex Colome would have pitched in a save situation, Servais said.